‘Unfathomable’: US death toll from coronavirus hits 200,000

-The bleak milestone, by far the highest confirmed death toll from the virus in the world, was reported by Johns Hopkins, based on figures supplied by state health authorities.
-But the real toll is thought to be much higher, in part because many COVID-19 deaths were probably ascribed to other causes, especially early on, before widespread testing.

-The number of dead in the U.S. is equivalent to a 9/11 attack every day for 67 days.
+The number of dead is equivalent to a 9/11 attack every day for 67 days.
 It is roughly equal to the population of Salt Lake City or Huntsville, Alabama.

 “The idea of 200,000 deaths is really very sobering, in some respects stunning,” Dr. Anthony Fauci, the government’s top infectious-disease expert, said on CNN.

+On Twitter, Democratic presidential candidate Joe Biden said, “It didn’t have to be this bad.”

+“It’s a staggering number that’s hard to wrap your head around,” he said.
+“There’s a devastating human toll to this pandemic — and we can’t forget that.”

-The figure reflects America’s unenviable spot, which it has held for five months, as the world’s leader by far in sheer numbers of confirmed infections and deaths.
+For five months, America has led the world by far in sheer numbers of confirmed infections — nearly 6.9 million as of Tuesday — and deaths.
 The U.S. has less than 5% of the globe’s population but more than 20% of the reported deaths.

+Brazil is No. 2 with about 137,000 deaths, followed by India with approximately 89,000 and Mexico with around 74,000.
 Only five countries — Peru, Bolivia, Chile, Spain and Brazil — rank higher in COVID-19 deaths per capita.
-Brazil is No. 2 on the list of the countries with the most deaths, with about 137,000, followed by India with approximately 89,000 and Mexico with around 74,000.

-“All the world’s leaders took the same test, and some have succeeded and some have failed,” said Dr. Cedric Dark, an emergency physician at Baylor College of Medicine in Houston who has seen death firsthand.
+“All the world’s leaders took the same test, and some have succeeded and some have failed,” said Dr. Cedric Dark, an emergency physician at Baylor College of Medicine in hard-hit Houston.
 “In the case of our country, we failed miserably.”

-Worldwide, the virus has infected more than 31 million people and is closing in fast on 1 million deaths, with over 965,000 lives lost, by Johns Hopkins’ count, though the real numbers are believed to be higher because of gaps in testing and reporting.
+Worldwide, the virus has infected more than 31 million people and is closing in fast on 1 million deaths, with nearly 967,000 lives lost, by Johns Hopkins’ count, though the real numbers are believed to be higher because of gaps in testing and reporting.

 For the U.S., it wasn’t supposed to go this way.

 On Feb.
-26, President Donald Trump held up pages from the Global Health Security Index, a measure of readiness for health crises, and declared: “The United States is rated No. 1 most prepared.”
+26, Trump held up pages from the Global Health Security Index, a measure of readiness for health crises, and declared, “The United States is rated No. 1 most prepared.”

 It was true.
 The U.S. outranked the 194 other countries in the index.
 Besides its labs, experts and strategic stockpiles, the U.S. could boast of its disease trackers and plans for rapidly communicating lifesaving information during a crisis.
-The leadership of the U.S. Centers for Disease Control and Prevention was respected for sending help to fight infectious diseases around the globe.
+The U.S. Centers for Disease Control and Prevention was respected around the world for sending help to fight infectious diseases.

-But the stealthy coronavirus slipped into the U.S. and spread undetected.
-Monitoring at airports was loose.
+But monitoring at airports was loose.
 Travel bans came too late.
 Only later did health officials realize the virus could spread before symptoms show up, rendering screening imperfect.

-The virus swept into nursing homes, which suffered from poor infection control, where it began claiming lives, now numbering more than 78,000.
+The virus also swept into nursing homes and exploited poor infection controls, claiming more than 78,000 lives.

-It also exploited inequalities in the United States: Nearly 30 million people in the country are uninsured, and there are stark health differences among racial and ethnic groups.

-At the same time, gaps in federal leadership led to shortages of testing supplies.
+At the same time, gaps in leadership led to shortages of testing supplies.
 Internal warnings to ramp up production of masks were ignored, leaving states to compete for protective gear.
-Governors led their states in different directions, adding to public confusion.

 Trump downplayed the threat early on, advanced unfounded notions about the behavior of the virus, promoted unproven or dangerous treatments, complained that too much testing was making the U.S. look bad, and disdained masks, turning face coverings into a political issue.